18

 About

-xkcd is a webcomic created by Randall Munroe, an ex-NASA robotics expert and programmer.
-Characters within the series are drawn as stick figures, and the subject matter typically centers around math, science, and Internet culture.
-The tagline on xkcd.com[1] read “A webcomic of romance, sarcasm, math, and language.”
-All comics are licensed under a Creative Commons Attribution-NonCommercial 2.5 License.[2]
+XKCD is a webcomic created by Randall Munroe, an ex-NASA robotics expert and programmer.
+The series' main subject matter revolves around math, science and Internet culture and features characters drawn as stick figures.
+All comics published on the site are licensed under a Creative Commons Attribution-NonCommercial 2.5 License.[2]

 History

 The domain xkcd.com was registered on January 25th, 2003.
-In an interview with redhat[3], Randall explained the meaning behind the name:
+In an interview with redhat[3], Munroe revealed that the domain name was taken from an instant messenger online handle.

 “Actually the domain name came after the instant messenging screen name, which I picked late one night.
 Five, six, maybe seven years ago, I was tired of having names that meant something.
 Skywalker4, Animorph7… I wanted to pick a name that I wouldn’t get tired of.
 That would just always mean me.
 So I just went down combination of letters that weren’t taken, until I could find one that didn’t have any meaning, didn’t have any pronunciation, and didn’t seem like an obvious acronymn for anything.”

-In September 2005, Munroe began to publish scanned copies of his school notebook drawings on xkcd, which became the sole focus on the website.
+In September 2005, Munroe began to publish scanned copies of his school notebook drawings on xkcd, which became the sole focus of the website.

 Characters